The toughest four days on skis

 Everest in the Alps is the ultimate winter sports endurance challenge.
 It’s an ambitious claim, but we’re ambitious; we have to be.

-The goal is simple: to ascend on skis the height of Mount Everest – the world’s highest peak – to raise awareness and essential funds for brain tumour research.
+The goal is simple: to ascend on skis the height of Mount Everest – the world’s highest peak – whilst raising money for a cause close to your heart.
 The goal is simple, but the challenge is anything but.

 Physically, mentally, it’s demanding.
 But it’s also a lot of fun.
 From the beginning of your training, you’ll be fitter, tougher and singularly focused.
 And you’ll form a priceless bond with a group of individuals who share your ambition and motivation.
 You will be outside of your comfort zone but pushing yourself to your peak.